cestpasphoto/misc_tools/backup_and_sync/README.md

 * `AGEMINI="-cmin -15"`: defines a condition on `find` to filter out some files, for instance those that has been modified too recently (no need to backup the code I am modifying right now)
 * `REP` and `SRC`: destination folder and source folder (assume rsync shared folders set up)

+### bborg.py

+Wrapper for the excellent tool [borgbackup](https://www.borgbackup.org/).
+It allows several actions, the main one being _backup_: it backups the selected target into configured repo/archive with an archive name `target-index` using an increasing index.
+It is compatible with remote repos.
+Also offers a _find_ feature which searchs for a file (using regex for instance) among all archives: convenient to find an legacy file.
+Can also pretty print repo info, shows which subfolders are significantly larger/smaller between two archives, shows a diff between 2 archives, and regular actions prune/check.
+Provided with a sample config file.

+Also provided with a "scheduler": it is designed to run once at startup and finish in less than 5 minutes.
+It keeps tracks of which archives ran and when, and when executed, run only backups that will fit into the 5 minutes window (parallelize backups if they don't conflict each other in terms of performance).

+### borg patch

+Patch for borgbackup to add a `bypasslock` option in borg mount: that allows to mount an archive without holding any lock.